-Your children have requested an Oculus Quest 2 VR headset because all their friends are playing one and you want to know is VR safe for kids?
+Your children have requested a Meta Quest 2 VR headset because all their friends are playing one and you want to know is VR safe for kids?
 Can Kids Use the Meta Quest 2?

 Much like deciding when a child is old enough for a smartphone, there are some myths, some facts, and some risks about this topic.
-There is a lot to go over here, so let’s break down this controversial discussion of virtual reality and children.
+There is a lot to go over here, so let’s break down this controversial discussion of the safety of virtual reality and children.